bashmills/apollo/README.md

 Apollo is a desktop application for downloading music playlists.
 It uses `yt-dlp` under the hood to fetch audio from online sources.
 It uses the embedded metadata to fetch matching releases from `MusicBrainz` and attempts to choose a best matching release.
 It then uses `Cover Art Archive` to download album artwork for each release.

-The app itself uses Electron, React, Tailwind and Vite.
+The app itself uses `Electron`, `React`, `Tailwind` and `Vite`.

 ## Features

-- Electron based cross platform desktop app (Windows, MacOS, Linux)
+- Electron based cross platform desktop app (Windows, MacOS, Linux).
-- Download entire music playlists at the click of a button
+- Download entire music playlists at the click of a button.
-- Uses `yt-dlp` for downloading and audio extraction
+- Uses `yt-dlp` for downloading and audio extraction.
-- Override embdedded metadata for more accurate release matching
+- Override embdedded metadata for more accurate release matching.
-- `MusicBrainz` release downloading and tagging
+- `MusicBrainz` release downloading and tagging.
-- Select alternate releases from potential `MusicBrainz` matches
+- Select alternate releases from potential `MusicBrainz` matches.
-- Retrieve album artwork via `Cover Art Archive`
+- Retrieve album artwork via `Cover Art Archive`.
-- Add custom releases for more obscur songs
+- Add custom releases for more obscur songs.

 ## Installation